PraneelUJ/Inventory-Management/README.md

 1. View the request for items
 2. View the items in the inventory
 3. Add items in inventory
-4. Add new item in the inventory.
+4. View all the approved items.

 **1. View the Requests initiated**
 Page showing the admin and secretary all the item requests pending